top of page

 ELIZABETH SARIAN MEZZO-SOPRANO

-Sarian holds both a Graduate Performance Diploma and her Master of Music in Vocal Performance and Vocal Pedagogy from The Peabody Institute at John Hopkins University.
-Among her recognitions are two encouragement awards from the Metropolitan Opera National Council Auditions.
+Ms. Sarian earned a Master of Music and Graduate Performance Diploma in Vocal Performance and Vocal Pedagogy from The Peabody Institute at John Hopkins University, and a Bachelor of Science from Hofstra University.

-Sarian is a native of Long Island, New York.
+Ms. Sarian is a native of Long Island, New York.

 tpZK8OdQ.jpeg